-The healthcare provider will do a pregnancy test and offer you counselling before they do an HIV test.
-It is important for pregnant women to book for and attend every antenatal care (ANC) visit.
+The healthcare provider at the clinic will do a pregnancy test and offer you counselling before they do an HIV test.
+It is important for pregnant women to book for and attend every antenatal care (ANC) visit throughout their pregnancy.
 These are wellness and health visits for pregnant women.

 STIs and pregnancy

 Sexually transmitted infections (STIs) in pregnancy can be harmful to your unborn baby or may cause your baby to be born with illnesses.

 A test for an STI called syphilis will also be done at your first ANC visit as well as at 34 weeks of pregnancy for all HIV-positive and HIV-negative women.